Skip to content

 Where it fits in the workflow

-The first step in the four-CLI workflow: take a template you control (markdown or .docx) and produce a filled draft to hand to nda-review-cli for policy review or directly to docx2pdf-cli for PDF rendering.
+An early step in the nine-CLI workflow: take a template from your vault (template-vault-cli) — or any markdown / .docx you control — and produce a filled draft to hand to nda-review-cli for policy review or directly to docx2pdf-cli for PDF rendering.
+Before signing, the filled draft becomes the BASE that compare-cli gates against in step 5 — making sure the artifact you're about to seal still matches what you drafted.
 See the full workflow for the chained commands.

 It's also useful on its own for any templated drafting — SOWs, invoice prefaces, board materials, anything with placeholders.
 The contract pipeline is one application.